olavea/gatsby-theme-childrens-picture-book/README.md

 ### A Good Day In The Morning

-One sunny morning Lillian and I were reading Ginger & Pickles, by Beatrix Potter, together.
+One sunny morning Lillian and I were reading Beatrix Potter's Ginger & Pickles together.
 Lillian (4.5 🦄) is my daughter.
 Ginger is an orange and yellow striped cat who runs a shop with Pickles the terrier.
 Lillian was drinking warmed oat milk, I was reading out loud and sipping coffee.

 Lillian said: